Military history of Rey, Iran: Tahirids and Zaydis, 9th century CE

 In 195 H (811 CE), Ray stood at the frontier of the territories of Harun's sons, Caliph Muhammad ibn Harun al-Amin and governor Abu Jafar al-Ma'mun ibn Harun.
 Their advisors had goaded them into war, and when al-Amin's forces, led by former Ray governor 'Ali ibn 'Isa ibn Mahan, marched over the Zagros Mountains from Baghdad, a much smaller, but mobile and well-led defence force, under Tahir ibn al-Husayn, awaited them at Ray.
-Tahir decided to risk meeting the invaders out on the plain, where his cavalry could be most effective, so the Battle of Rayy, brilliantly successful prelude to his counter-invasion of Iraq, actually took place about a day's march from the city.
+Tahir decided to risk meeting the invaders out on the plain, where his cavalry could be most effective, so the Battle of Ray, brilliantly successful prelude to his counter-invasion of Iraq, actually took place about a day's march from the city.
 When al-Mam'un was thus established as Caliph, Tahir was rewarded with his old governorship of the eastern territories, which continued in the family for decades as a hereditary post.